TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal Specifications.md

 ## Survey of Existing Solutions

-Lochinvar already has many industrial solutions for induction heater controllers.
-Lochinvar's boilers and water heaters often contain a Smart Touch Control [1] that allow the user to control the heater's setpoint and many other parameters.
-Lochinvar also sells a complete control panel [2] available for purchase for about $5300.
+Our team is supplied with a SK-IH18G23T induction cooker with a cost of about $75.
+It comes with some basic controls already including: on/off button, a minus and a plus button for adjusting time, temperature, or power, a keep warm button, and a lock button.
+Likewise the cooker has check points for voltage, surface temperature, and some indicators for if the IGBT sensor is working.
+These built in existing solutions work great for many of the specifications, but the cooker will still need adjustment to be able to heat a circular bar stock and standard black pipe thermocouple.
+Measuring the total temperature rise of the metal may also be more complicated than simply measuring the surface temperature.

-There are simple controllers available for purchase, such as Automation Direct's SOLO Basic Temperature Controller [3] for much cheaper, closer to $52 or $150.
+There are simple controllers available for purchase, such as Automation Direct's SOLO Basic Temperature Controller [3] close to $52 or $150.
 However, these controllers would still need to be interfaced with additional hardware to actually control the induction heating.
 Likewise the 100 ms sampling rate [3] may be too slow to properly control the induction heating if there is a sudden spike in temperature.
 In induction heating, temperature spikes may rise thousands of degress in fractions of a second.

+Lochinvar has many industrial solutions for induction heater controllers.
+Lochinvar's boilers and water heaters often contain a Smart Touch Control [1] that allow the user to control the heater's setpoint and many other parameters.
+Lochinvar also sells a complete control panel [2] available for purchase for about $5300.
+These solutions would meet and exceed our required specifications, but they also exceed our budget by thousands of dollars.

 ## Measures of Success